 Don’t people already have their assistive technology?

 - Screen readers: It is the most common software used by blind or visually impaired people to read the content of the computer screen.
-Famous examples include NVDA, JAWS for Windows, or Voiceover for Mac
+Famous examples include NVDA, JAWS for Windows and Voiceover for Mac.

-- Text readers: Another popularly used software used by those suffers from learning disabilities, which affect their ability to read the text.
+- Text readers: Another popularly used software used by those suffering from learning disabilities, which affects their ability to read the text.
 This software will read the content with a synthesized voice and may have a highlighter to indicate the word being spoken.
 These applications do not understand something, such as types of elements or menus but can only read the text.

-- Speech input software: It provides people with trouble in typing a substitute way to type text and also control the computer.
+- Speech input software: It provides people with trouble typing a substitute way to type text and control the computer.
 Users can use limited commands to perform mouse actions.
 Users can also tell the system to click a button or a link or use a menu item.
-It is noteworthy both Windows, and Mac have some speech recognition utilities, but they cannot be used to browse the web.
+Notably, both Windows and Mac have some speech recognition utilities, but they cannot be used to browse the web.